MsGameinIt123/Travel-Booking-API/README.md

 This project was originally developed as part of a university course.
 All code in this repository has been adapted and presented as part of my professional portfolio.
 ## CONTACT
-If you'd like to connect or discuss opporunities, feel free to reach out via LinkedIn or GitHub.
+If you'd like to connect or discuss opportunities, feel free to reach out via LinkedIn or GitHub.